-The discrete item sets will comprise approximately 10-15 stand-alone items to be completed within a 25-minute block.
+The discrete item sets will comprise approximately 10 to 15 stand-alone items in either selected-or constructed-response format to be completed within a 25-minute block.
 These items would not be part of a complex scenario or related to one another.
 Each discrete item would provide a stimulus that presents enough information to answer the particular question posed in the stem of the item.
-Items in discrete sets will be selected response items (e.g., multiple choice) or short constructed response items in which a student writes a text-based response.
+Items in discrete sets will be selected-response items (for example, multiple choice) or short constructed-response items in which a student writes a text-based response.